carbonplan/research/articles/stripe-reports-insights/index.md

 Whether temporary storage can be made reliable over longer time periods turns on whether permanence risks are physical or socioeconomic.
 We are optimistic that physical risks can be well characterized by rigorous science.
 For example, projects storing carbon in forests need to promise that these carbon stocks will remain.
 Quantitative analysis can help predict the vulnerability of a specific location or species in a changing climate for risk factors like fire, drought, or insect-related tree mortality.

 Socioeconomic risks present a more vexing challenge.
 Long-term commitments to carbon storage in forests or soils require restricting landowner actions to prevent future changes to timber harvesting regimes or soil management practices.
-Many projects use long-term contracts — some for as long as 100 years — but over these kinds of timeframes there are significant risks of default or bankruptcy.
+Many projects use long-term contracts — some for as long as 100 years — but over these timeframes there are significant risks of default or bankruptcy.

 Permanent carbon storage in these systems ultimately depends on the political and economic stability of private contracts and government policy regimes operating over long time horizons.
 Coordinated large-scale programs could potentially meet this ambition if they start by recognizing the challenges faced by past efforts and engaging all relevant stakeholders.